 On behalf of Faculty Council, and in the context whereby academic planning encompasses research, other scholarly endeavours, and teaching, the Committee shall be responsible for consultations and recommendations on academic plans and major academic processes and will advise the Dean on the allocation of academic resources.
 This committee will also promote research and evaluate research resources at the Faculty level.
 The committee considers and discusses items of business on behalf of the Faculty Council.
 These items may be directed to this committee from the Executive Committee or received indirectly by the PARR committee under the knowledge of the Executive Committee, or initiated and developed by the members of the Committee.

 Meeting Dates 2023-24

-PARR meetings take place on Wednesdays from 9:30 – 11:30 am (typically the second Wednesday of the month with exceptions *noted below).
+PARR meetings take place on Wednesdays from 9:30 – 11:30 am (typically the second Wednesday of the month).

 PARR Committee members can visit the Planning, Academic Resources & Research (PARR) Moodle Site for additional documents and resources.